grokys/grokys.github.com/_posts/2016-09-03-logical-tree-weirdness.md

 the logical tree outside the `ItemsControl` template, the `StackPanel` effectively doesn't exist.

 What this means is that the logical tree isn't commutative - traversing down the logical tree may not give the same results as traversing it the other way!
+The visual tree does have this problem of course so everything is a lot simpler there.